 Deal Island is a tiny coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Maryland.
 With a population of 375 people and just one neighborhood, Deal Island is the 262nd largest community in Maryland.
-Deal Island has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Deal Island has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Deal Island is a blue-collar town, with 45.33% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Deal Island, you'll notice that it is more blue-collar than most other communities in America.
+45.33% of Deal Island’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Deal Island is a town of service providers, construction workers and builders, and production and manufacturing workers.
 There are especially a lot of people living in Deal Island who work in food service (17.33%), personal care services (12.00%), and healthcare (9.33%).

 A relatively large number of people in Deal Island telecommute to their jobs.
 Overall, about 16.90% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.